 To walk around a small quiet town at about three-thirty in the morning is to feel a bit other worldly.
 This is what I did on a night walk during my recent week painting at Mendocino MOPO 2018, Mendocino, CA.

 I was restless from an idea I had the other night while driving back from another painting location after a sunset.
-I came up this road and saw this scene with the single street lamp and one light in the window of the house, and kept on driving.
+Earlier, I was driving up this road and saw this scene.
+It was the single street lamp and one light in the window of the house across the street.
+I registered it in my mind and kept on driving.
 But, that instant glance was like a polaroid.

 My first walk was to just go have a look.
 The air was warmer than I thought it would be.
-That made me happy because I was going to have to walk about a quarter mile to get there, now I could maybe wander around a little and see what everything looks like.
-The streets were so abandoned at that hour, I felt like I was an apparition peeking in on the physical world undetected.
+That made me happy because I was going to have to walk about a quarter mile to get to that intersection where the light was.
+The streets were abandoned at that hour.
+I felt like I was an apparition peeking in on the physical world undetected.

 Giddy is the Night

 With no one around, a humorous mood came over me.
 It’s was that hour of night where we are either sleeping, about to turn in or about to get up.
 Who was to know I was wandering around at that unexpected hour.
 What would I say if someone had asked me?
 Would I tell them I was looking to see how the street light looks down the road?
 I looked up and was stunned and delighted at the sight of so many stars overhead.

 After a while, I went back and retrieved my easel and drove back to the spot.
 I put on my miners headlamp and set up my palette in the usual way and started painting as if it were the afternoon, except that, it wasn’t.